mhd21/account-manager/README.md

 * I didn't consider foriegn keys and model relationships just for simplicity
 * Meybe it was better to use postgres uuid function
+* Because of the limitation of exchange rate api, I just call the api for USD to EUR
+* It's better to implement exchange rate service provider more modular
+* It's better to set exchange rate api access key as a ENV variable